 Is there a more exciting subject than trees?
-I submit that there is not.
+Of course not.

 “From the state of the leaves on the trees, the last oak leaves are falling so I would say late October or early November.” pg.
 139